rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="5.34.34.6">5.34.34.6</a> Always make a note on manufacture statement if no name, address, or device of a manufacturer appears on the manifestation or if the responsibility of a manufacturer for a particular manifestation is conjectured.
 In any case of a supplied manufacturer, give supporting evidence in a note on manufacture statement (see [Name of manufacturer, 5.32.36.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.36.1)).

-<a name="5.34.34.7">5.34.34.7</a> Make a note on manufacture statement if the [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) appears in more than one language or script and the original position of elements were transposed (see [Name of manufacturer, 5.32.39.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.39.1) and [Parallel name of manufacturer, 5.325.31.2](/DCRMR/ppdm/Parallel-name-of-manufacturer/#5.325.31.2)).
+<a name="5.34.34.7">5.34.34.7</a> Always make a note on manufacture statement if the [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) appears in more than one language or script and the original position of elements were transposed (see [Name of manufacturer, 5.32.39.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.39.1) and [Parallel name of manufacturer, 5.325.31.2](/DCRMR/ppdm/Parallel-name-of-manufacturer/#5.325.31.2)).

 ## 5.34.35 Note on parallel name of manufacturer